 Apparently there is a known problem with java's standard xml-parsing libraries failing to cope with XML files with version 1.1 (almost every GPX and KML file I've ever seen uses XML version 1.0).
 The bug is annoying but what's worse is that it doesn't give any error message or anything, it just delivers the wrong values, usually for the latitude value in the cases I've seen (thanks to the GpsPrune user who alerted me by email).

 One solution is to edit the files to say xml version="1.0" instead of 1.1, and this will probably work unless your xml file really relies on the special features of xml 1.1.
 Another solution (if you have GPSBabel installed) is to use GpsPrune's function "Import file with GPSBabel", but that's awkward to do for every file.
-Another solution in the works (targeted for GpsPrune 15.1) is to use an external xml library called Xerces to do the loading instead.
-Xerces will then still be optional, and not necessary if you only deal with xml 1.0 files, but if you do need it then you can download and install it separately.
+A better solution is to use an external xml library called Xerces to do the loading instead.
+Xerces is still optional, and not necessary if you only deal with xml 1.0 files, but if you do need it then you can download it and put it in the java classpath where GpsPrune can find it.